 The Q Center is a resource for education about gender and sexual diversity.
 We offer workshops through our LGBTQ Active Ally Program, respond to special requests for classroom panels and presentations, consult with students, faculty and staff about campus policies and procedures as they relate to LGBTQ inclusion, and consult on individual concerns and issues whether they be classroom, department, or residence hall based.
-For consultations, please contact the Center Director at 607-777-6028.
+For consultations, please contact the Center at 607-777-6028.

 Active Ally Program